-We all need a business mentor, someone to guide us as we attempt to navigate the harrowing path of our career.
-Now if you ask most marketing professionals, you’ll hear names like Seth Godin, Guy Kawasaki or David Ogilvy (often called The Father of Advertising), to name a few.
+We all need a business mentor to guide us as we attempt to navigate the difficult path of our careers.
+Now, if you ask most marketing professionals, you’ll hear names like Seth Godin, Guy Kawasaki, or David Ogilvy (often called The Father of Advertising), to name a few.

 But for me, that guiding light is none other than Michael Myers, the classic villain from John Carpenter’s 1978 horror classic, Halloween.

-This doesn’t mean you’ve excluded people outside your focus.
-Even Michael manages to “get” a number of people outside his focus on his journey.
+This doesn’t mean you can sell to people outside your focus.
+Even Michael manages to “get” several people outside his focus on his journey.

 Wrong!
 Michael never gives up.
 Even six bullets in the chest aren’t enough to get him to quit.
-He just tweaks his line of attack.
+He just gets back up and tweaks his line of attack.

 The truth is there are too many variables to discredit the channel after one or two attempts.
 Marketing is not a series of isolated events.
 It is an ongoing process that requires commitment.
-Stay the course and tweak your line of attack.
+So stay the course and tweak your line of attack.

 Michael never says a word.
 He listens and observes.
 And he’s always able to find his sister, no matter where she goes into hiding.

-Listen to what people are saying about your company and about your competitors.
+Listen to what people are saying about your company and your competitors.
 You can keep your company image clean by responding to poor comments and thanking people for praise.
 You can also find weaknesses in your competition and strike at their Achilles Heel.
-Social media outlets like Twitter and Facebook are a great place to keep tabs.
+Social media outlets like Twitter and Facebook are great places to keep tabs.

-Marketing can be overwhelming to say the least.
-There are many obstacles to knock down your enthusiasm and when you engage in campaigns (like email marketing) that can yield less than a 1% response rate, it’s easy to want to just throw in the towel.
-But whatever the reason for your funk, be it a financial setback, laziness or whatever, just remember Michael.
+Marketing can be overwhelming, to say the least.
+There are many obstacles to knock down your enthusiasm, and when you engage in campaigns (like email marketing) that can yield less than a 1% response rate, it’s easy to want to throw in the towel.
+But whatever the reason for your funk, be it a financial setback, laziness, or whatever, remember Michael.
 He always gets back up.

 When Michael’s in town, everyone knows it — and they won’t soon forget.
-Whether you are sending a newsletter or working a trade show, be memorable.
+So whether you are sending a newsletter or working a trade show, be memorable.
 Give your prospects an experience they won’t forget.
 Your company has a story.
 Make sure that story has to be retold.